mendix/docs/content/howto/mobile/how-to-ota.md

 ## 5 Rolling Back Updates

 Sometimes and update might not perform as expected.
-Out of the box, when an update has failed, the auto update mechanism will try to recover by switching back to the bundle packaged with your app's binary.
-Non the less you will want to update your bundle by either fixing the issue and pushing a new update or by rolling back to the previous version.
+Out of the box, when an update has failed, the automatic update mechanism will try to recover by switching back to the bundle packaged with your app's binary.
+Nonetheless you will want to update your bundle by either fixing the issue and pushing a new update or by rolling back to the previous version.

-Let us assume that we want to rollback an update.
-Maybe we released it to early or something is wrong with the latest update.
+Imagine you want to rollback an update.
+Maybe you released it too early or something is wrong with it.

 1. Get your list of available releases by running the following command: